Rockies vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

+- When it comes to the over/under, the Rockies and their foes are 4-6-0 in their last 10 contests.

-- The Rockies have put together a 3-1-0 record against the spread over their past 10 matchups (bookmakers set runlines in four of those games).
-Colorado's last three games have finished below the set point total, and the average over/under during that streak was 11.
+- The Rockies have compiled a 2-1-0 record against the runline over their previous 10 matchups (bookmakers set runlines in three of those games).

 Rockies Betting Records & Stats

-- The Rockies have been underdogs in 58 games this season and have come away with the win 25 times (43.1%) in those contests.
+- The Rockies have been chosen as underdogs in 59 games this year and have walked away with the win 26 times (44.1%) in those games.

-- Colorado has been at least a +185 moneyline underdog six times this season, but was upset in all of those games.
+- Colorado has not won as an underdog of +190 or more on the moneyline this season in six such games.

-- The Rockies have an implied victory probability of 35.1% according to the moneyline set for this matchup.
+- The Rockies have an implied victory probability of 34.5% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, Colorado and its opponents have hit the over in 28 of its 67 games with a total.
+- Games involving Colorado have gone over the total set by sportsbooks in 29 of 68 chances this season.

-- The Rockies have posted a record of 8-4-0 against the spread this season.
+- The Rockies are 8-4-0 against the spread in their 12 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!